Master's Programme in Landscape Ecology

 As most political and economical drivers are expressed through human activities, having a landscape focus has recently been recognized as important to address many of our current environmental goals.
 Our education program builds on our research strengths in applied historical ecology, landscape analysis and resource management, linking community ecology with restoration and management of both terrestrial and marine environments.

 This two-year Master’s program is for students that want to understand and explore the link between ecological processes, landscape patterns and human interactions.
 The program welcomes students with a multidisciplinary interest of ecology at broader spatial and temporal scales.
-It can provide an extended platform for topics such as habitat monitoring, conservation and restoration of biodiversity, ecosystem service and management of landscapes and resources.
+It can provide an extended platform for topics such as habitat monitoring, conservation and restoration of biodiversity, ecosystem services and management of landscapes, seascapes and their associated resources.

 The number of optional courses taken will be dependent on the period of time devoted to the Degree project, which may extend over one or two terms.
 The compulsory courses in the program are both theoretical and practical, such as experimental design, data collection through field inventories and remote sensing, analyses and management of spatial data using geographic information systems (GIS).
 The optional courses in the program can include several different subjects so that the student acquires sufficient knowledge to complete the program with a thesis on landscape ecology.

 The number of optional courses taken will be dependent on the period of time devoted to the Master thesis 30, 45 or 60 credits, which may extend over one or two terms.

 All applications must be sent through www.universityadmissions.se.
 January 15 2020 - last date to apply for all applicants.

 In addition to the documents required by www.universityadmissions.se, the following documents must accompany all applications to this Master’s Programme:

 - Personal letter/Letter of interest (maximum one page)